klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 Now this publisher service can be started using its startup() command, stopped using shutdown() command, and the runOnce() command will publish the intended message.
 Note that the publisher does not need any setup procedure and that is why the start and stop functions are empty.

 Notice the constructor call of the service.
 The Service class needs three parameters: a pointer to kpsr::Environment, a std::string containing the name of the service, and a bool (default to true) to signify if service is master or not.
 The Environment class will be explained in the next section.
-In these example we don't use any environments and the `nullptr` is passed instead.
+In this example we don't use any environments and the `nullptr` is passed instead.

 Similar to the publisher service we can have a basic subscriber as a service.
 ```cpp